danushreddy7/DNS-DHCP-HTTP-CONFIGRATION/README.md

 ## Case Study: DNS-DHCP-HTTP-CONFIGRATION
-# name:T.DANUSH REDDY
+# Name:T.DANUSH REDDY
-# reg no:212223040029
+# Reg No:212223040029

-# Introduction:
+## INTRODUCTION:

-Computer networks allow multiple devices to communicate and share information efficiently.
+*    Computer networks allow multiple devices to communicate and share information efficiently.
 In this experiment, three different LAN networks (192.168.10.0/24, 192.168.20.0/24, and 192.168.30.0/24) are interconnected using routers, switches, and PCs.
 The purpose of this practical task is to configure the PCs, switches, and routers so that devices across different networks can communicate with each other using proper IP addressing and routing.

-This experiment also verifies whether the configured network supports successful end-to-end connectivity using the ping command.
+*  This experiment also verifies whether the configured network supports successful end-to-end connectivity using the ping command.

-# network diagram:
+## NETWORK DIAGRAM:
 <img width="1572" height="1013" alt="image" src="https://github.com/user-attachments/assets/fdad3318-120a-411c-a4f7-5680883d6f87" />

-# description:
+## DESCRIPTION:
 The network contains three LANs, each connected to a router:

 | LAN      | Network Address | Default Gateway | PCs                    |